What a great co-creation Hackathon!

 It was moderated by Nicole Loeser, our creative lead and was dealing with questions of how we can engage the public to act against the plastic epedemic.
 The participants came from different backgrounds and included artists, change leaders, entrepreneurs, curators, educators, business students and thought leaders as well as our core partners and artists in residence.

 We talked about our fears of facing undrinkable water quality and what that might mean for our future generations.
 How would those disadvantaged in our society be affected if clean water became a commodity?
 Would there be widespread onset of diseases?
 What would happen to our environment and wildlife?
 Would the fight for water eventually lead to war?

-In the fight against plastic water pollution the group discussed who we need to involve and inspire to become part of the solution, with key audiences identified as: children & students, politicians, influencers, consumers, manufacturers.
+In the fight against water pollution the group discussed who we need to involve and inspire to become part of the solution, with key audiences identified as: children & students, politicians, influencers, consumers, manufacturers.
 We then workshopped ways in which to get these essential demographics on our side and inspiring others.
-The group also discussed things such as daily interventions or routines to raise awareness of personal plastic use, how we can build a narrative to engage people in the plastic epidemic fights, and how we might form a collective identity as a movement against plastic.
+The group also discussed things such as daily interventions or routines to raise awareness of personal and communal plastic use, how we can build a narrative to engage people in the plastic epidemic fights, and how we might form a collective identity as a movement against plastic.

 We collected some great ideas and gained new energy to continue our fight for plastic free oceans!!

 Here some more great snapshots from the Hackathon:

 Featured image: A scream for clean! – A newly developed campaign to be established for our social media followers.
 Photo credit: Helen Russell Brown